makerdao/community/governance/polls/Ratification Poll - Collateral Engineering Services Core Unit Proposal Set, CES-001 - July 12, 2021.md

 ## Review

-The community may vote in this poll to express support or opposition to the Governance Communications Core Unit initial proposal set being accepted and implemented in the Maker Protocol.
+The community may vote in this poll to express support or opposition to the Collateral Engineering Services Core Unit being accepted and implemented in the Maker Protocol.

 ### MIP39c2-SP12: Adding Collateral Engineering Services Core Unit